CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Service access

 Access to SD Desktop is based on CSC user accounts and projects.
-If you don't have CSC account and project you need to:
+If you don't have a CSC account and project you need to:

 * set up [a CSC account](../../accounts/how-to-create-new-user-account.md);
 * [join](../../accounts/how-to-add-members-to-project.md) or set up [a CSC project](../../accounts/how-to-create-new-project.md);
 * fill in the [description of data processing activities](../../accounts/when-your-project-handles-personal-data.md) form;
 * add [service access to Allas and SD Desktop](../../accounts/how-to-add-service-access-for-project.md).

 For specific guidance regarding these steps or applying for resources for your CSC project (e.g, billing units or disk quota), check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.
-Note that you always need to use your CSC username and password when you access data stored in SD Connect from yoru virtual Desktop.
+Note that you always need to use your CSC username and password when you access data stored in SD Connect from your virtual Desktop.
 If you don't remember your CSC password, you can [reset it](../../accounts/how-to-change-password.md).

 ### Authentication